JeremieHuteau/demovote/CONTRIBUTING.md

 We follow [this branching model](https://nvie.com/posts/a-successful-git-branching-model/):

- - branch from `dev` (name your branch according to the feature you are implementing)
+ - branch from `develop` (name your branch according to the feature you are implementing)
  - commit self-contained, test passing code
- - pull from `dev` often to avoid the pain of resolving a lot of merge conflicts
+ - pull from `develop` often to avoid the pain of resolving a lot of merge conflicts
- - pull request to `dev` when your feature is ready
+ - pull request to `develop` when your feature is ready